 Alcohol testing is performed through the use of an evidential breath test which measures the amount of alcohol concentration in the individual's system.
 In order to perform the test, the employee will be asked to provide a breath sample into the device which then calculates the extent of alcohol concentration.
-The machines used to perform these tests are required to be calibrated and the operators are required to undergo training and testing in order to meet the DOT criteria.
-Refusal to submit to a required alcohol test as required by the DOT regulations will be a violation of this policy and FMCSA regulations and the employee shall be removed from performing safety-sensitive duties and subject to disciplinary action as discussed below.
+The machines used to perform these tests are required to be calibrated and the operators are required to undergo training and testing in order to meet the Federal DOT criteria.
+Refusal to submit to an alcohol test as required by the Federal DOT regulations will be presumed as a positive finding a violation of this policy and FMCSA regulations and the employee shall be removed from performing safety-sensitive duties and subject to disciplinary action as discussed below and will result in a physician referral to determine if there is any medical basis to justify the refusal to test.